Romitan District

 Romitan District (Romitan tumani) is a district of Bukhara Region in Uzbekistan.
 The capital lies at the city Romitan.
 It has an area of 2450 km2 and its population is 146,300 (2021).

-The district consists of 2 cities (Romitan, Gazli), 3 urban-type settlements (Qoqishtuvon, Xosa, Yuqori G'azberon) and 6 rural communities.
+The district consists of 2 cities (Romitan, Gazli), 3 urban-type settlements (Qoqishtuvon, Xosa, Yuqori G'azberon) and 6 rural communities (Bogiturkon, Kurgan, Kyzylarvat, Romitan, Chilangu, Shurcha).